Avaiga/taipy-doc/docs/manuals/core/concepts/index.md

 production-ready data-driven application.
 Taipy Core provides the necessary concepts for modeling, executing, and monitoring algorithms.
 In this documentation, such concepts are called scenarios.

 A scenario can be seen as a succession of functions that exchange data.
 It can be described as an execution graph (a Directed Acyclic Graph or DAG).
-With Taipy Core, one can model simple as well as very complex scenarios.
+With Taipy Core, one can model simple and very complex scenarios.

 !!! example "Let's take some examples."